-To speed up this process, Apple has added Safe Mode, which disables the advanced functions, and only keep the applications active that you would need to run the basic Mac.
-Thereafter, if the Mac is working correctly, you should start deleting the recently installed applications and troubleshoot the macOS.
+To speed up this process, Apple has added Safe Mode, which disables the advanced functions, and only keeps the applications active that you would need to run the basic Mac.
+If the Mac is working correctly, you should start deleting the recently installed applications and troubleshoot the macOS.
+(Here’s How to Remove Apps No longer Compatible on Mac)

 How to Start Safe Mode on Mac, MacBook?

-The procedure for entering your Intel Mac or M1 Mac in Safe mode is different. but It’s too easy to start the Mac, MacBook in safe mode.
+The procedure for entering your Intel Mac or M1 Mac in Safe mode differs.
+But It’s too easy to start the Mac and MacBook safely.
 Here’s how to.

-How to Start Your M1 Mac in Safe Mode
+How to Start Your M1 or M2 Mac in Safe Mode (Apple Silicon)

-- Press and hold the Power key only, until your Mac shows Startup Disk and Options.
+3→ Press and hold the Power key only, until your Mac shows Startup Disks and Options – Volume.
+(For iMac, Press and Hold the Startup button available backside of the display)

-- Select the Startup Disk first [First Picture in Below image], Next, Press and Hold the Shift key and Select Continue in Safe mode [Second Picture in Below image].
+4→ Next, Press and Hold the Shift key on your Keyboard, and Select Continue in Safe mode [Below image].

-To Exit the Safe mode on Mac anytime, Restart your Mac and Exit from Safe mode.
+To Exit the Safe mode on Mac anytime, Restart your Mac and Exit from Safe mode (Apple Logo from top menu > Restart).

 How to Start Your Intel Mac in Safe Mode